 What do I speak about?

-I have three distinct tracks: motivation and leadership, public speaker training, and work-life balance.
+I have three distinct tracks: motivation, leadership, and work-life balance.
 Below you will see brief descriptions of my topic areas.
 To see a detailed list of all my speaking topics and programs please visit the programs page.

 My Football Story in 115 Words

 I was cut from my high school team but found myself playing defensive end for the University of Toronto six years later and playing on fields and stadiums I watched as a child.
 At seasons end I was given the Bennett Award by my teammates, which was awarded to the player who in the opinion of his teammates had overcome the most obstacles.
 After playing I stayed on at University of Toronto as a defensive intern before pursuing my dream of coaching college football.
 I coached in the NAIA for several years, rose to become Special Teams Coordinator at University of Saint Mary and was named as an all-star coach at the NAIA all-star game.